nim901/gfycat/README.md

 A very simple module that allows you to

-    1. upload a gif to gfycat
+    1. upload a gif to gfycat from a remote location
+    2. upload a gif to gfycat from the local machine
-    2. query the upload url
+    3. query the upload url
-    3. query an existing gfycat link
+    4. query an existing gfycat link
-    4. query if a link is already exist
+    5. query if a link is already exist

 ## Usage:

 ### upload a file:
-uploading a file is very easy:
+uploading a file from remote is very easy:

 ```python
 upload = gfycat().upload("i.imgur.com/lKi99vn.gif")